plugdata-team/plugdata/Resources/Documentation/ELSE/receiver.md

 draft: false
 ---

-[receiver] is much like vanilla's [receive], but can have up to two names and has an inlet to set the receive names.
+[receiver] is like vanilla's [receive].
+It can have up to two names, has an inlet to set the receive names and at load time can expand dollar symbols according to parent patches.